 If you have a little more time to spare…

-If you haven’t already, plant up your beds, hanging baskets and containers with Summer bedding!
+If you haven’t already, plant up your beds, hanging baskets and containers with summer bedding!
+Don’t miss our how-to video guide here.

 Clip vigorous rock garden plants such as aubrieta and alyssum with shears once the flowers are over, to keep them compact and free-flowering.
 Remember to water sweet peas and either pick the flowers regularly or remove the seed heads to ensure the plants continue to flower.